sagihaider/IADS_SC_2022_TransferLearning/README.md

 ## Task:

-In your Lab_8 folder, we have stored data under <data.zip> file.
+We have stored data under <data.zip> file.
 This is an image dataset with 4 classes (i.e. cats, dogs, humans, horses).
 Please implement both Feature Extractor and Fine-Tuning methods on data.zip.
 Please ignore use VG166 and you are free to use any other pre-trained models https://keras.io/api/applications/

 Good luck!